wagraham/wagraham.github.io/_posts/2015-09-12-psalter-exegesis-and-psalms-exegesis.md

 Psalter-exegesis changes a person’s basic stance towards the text.
 No longer does one study what Psalm 23 says as a single, historical psalm; rather, one considers how Psalm 23’s meaning (which includes its historical context) contributes to the whole Psalter as a unified book.
 For example, one might consider how Psalm 23 relates to Psalms 22 and 24.
 Perhaps Psalm 23 participates in a collection of Psalms, beginning at Psalm 15 and ending at Psalm 24.
 If so, perhaps Psalm 23 describes how God as king (shepherd) leads his messiah (the King of Israel; cf. Ps 18 & 22) to green pastures, to idyllic vistas, because God rules the universe (Ps 24).

 With this example, I hope the pay-off of using Psalter-exegesis and not only Psalm-exegesis becomes clear.
-The simple mental shift of reading a Psalm by itself to reading a Psalm in the context of the previous and subsequent can really improve one’s grasp the Psalter.
-Actually, it also greatly improves one’s understanding of individual Psalms.
+The simple mental shift of reading a Psalm by itself to reading a psalm in the context of the previous and subsequent psalms can really improve one’s grasp the Psalter.
+Actually, it also greatly improves one’s understanding of individual psalms.

 Before someone objects to Psalter-exegesis since it sounds too “difficult” or “academic,” I’d like suggest that Psalter-exegesis only requires that a person reads one Psalm and peeks at what came before and at what comes after it.
 I mean, that’s a normal way to read any book.
 I really don’t think I am advocating anything onerous here.